Skip to main content

 LEAKING

-A Maytag washer leaking from the bottom has different causes depending on model type.
-Maytag Bravos XL has a known transmission seal issue.
-Front-load MHW models leak from the door boot seal.
+A Maytag washer leaking from the bottom has different root causes depending on model type.
+Bravos XL has a known transmission seal issue that lets gear oil escape with the water.
+Front-load MHW models almost always leak from the door boot seal where the rubber meets the glass.

 LF